 Propaganda is a photographic series by Eolo Perfido (Rome 1972) with an evident strength and the prevailing geo-political theme, but which at the same time provides us with many levels of interpretation.
-Usually, when it’s like this, it happens to rely on instantly recognisable elements, at most exterior inflections of photographic works.
+Usually, when it’s like this, it happens to rely on instantly recognizable elements, at most exterior inflections of photographic works.
 Perfido is a talented professional photographer: able to leave us open-mouthed with a well-established habit of the technical type, for example.
 It would seem he is suggesting that anyone with rigorous aesthetic and communicative practice of creative study could come up with a series like Propaganda.

 No, it's not like this really.
-And not only that: taking a look at Perfido’s portfolio, it is clear that all of his work suffers from an extreme deep position, refined and personal style.
+And not only that: taking a look at Perfido’s portfolio, it is clear that all of his work suffers from an extremely deep position, refined and personal style.
 Eolo Perfido’s style may sound "foreign" through the eyes of anyone born in Italy and especially in Rome.
-Certainly the architectural organisation of his images, even the most casual amongst them, betrays a graceful look and structured like the Mediterranean spectator, born in the shadow of amphitheatres and cathedrals.
+Certainly, the architectural organization of his images, even the most casual amongst them, betrays a graceful look and structured like the Mediterranean spectator, born in the shadow of amphitheaters and cathedrals.
 However, the domesticated violence, refined morbidity and outrageous beauty of his photos are much more familiar to the Central European and Anglo-American spectator (it is not by chance that the prestigious Dutch quarterly, Eyemazing, devoted their cover and a portfolio to the Propaganda series, a little more than a year ago).

 Printed on Hahnemühle FineArt® Baryta, 325 gsm paper, every print is signed, numbered and certified by the author.